victor-folorunso/ViLang/docs/readme.md

 Vi is in **early development**.
 Core features are working:

-- ✅ Vi → Flutter compilation
+- Vi → Flutter compilation
-- ✅ Android emulator integration
+- Android emulator integration
-- ✅ Cross-platform deployment
 - 🚧 iOS deployment (in progress)
 - 🚧 Web deployment (in progress)